Ahhorse1/glasslab/motifFunctions/README.md

 # getMotifCoordDiff
 getMotifCoordDiff( motifCoordinatesFile, outputDirectory (optional) )

-The function provides a N by M matrix containing the differences between the location of motifs on each peak given a motif coordinates file provided by the getMotifLocation function.
-N is the number of peaks and M is the number of motifs of interest.
+The function provides a N*(N-1)/2 by M matrix containing the differences between the location of motifs on each peak given a motif coordinates file provided by the getMotifLocation function.
+N is the number of motifs and M is the number of peaks.
 ## Parameters:
 **motifCoordinatesFile** - Filepath to the csv file containing the motif coordinates.
 This is provided by getMotifLocation function